DianaNites/cargo-sysroot/README.md

 This has the nice benefit of actually working with standard tools like RLS, clippy, or even the simple `cargo check`.

+## New in 0.5.0

+Support for the new sysroot build process, and more reliable overall.

+Liballoc!

+I'm no longer mysterious!

 ## Prerequisite

 * A nightly compiler.